 - Passive speakers require speaker cables to be able to transfer audio signals from source components to the speaker.

 - As opposed to powered speakers, passive speaker systems are not all-in-one devices.
-This means they can not stand alone and produce any musical output as they depend on external sources of signal.
+This means they can not stand alone and produce any musical output as they depend on external sources of the signal.

 - For larger performances requiring louder music such as concerts, you need larger passive loudspeakers.
 The speakers are perfect for bigger live performances.

 - They can also be wired to subwoofers.
 However, if more than two are connected, a separate crossover component may be needed to split the audio signals.

 - Since they require powering by external signal sources, proper matching in terms of impedance and other properties must be taken into consideration.
 However, they can be blown or damaged if not properly matched with source components.